The Legend of the First Corn

 There was a couple who lived in a village years ago whose main source of income and food is farming.
 They used to sell their neighbors the harvested vegetables and crops or in the flea market.

-They have lovely young daughter that they named Maita.
+They have a lovely young daughter that they named Maita.
 Maita has a soft, smooth hair that shines golden in color against the sun's rays.
 At a young age, Maita is obsessed with her beautiful hair.
 She would spend a great amount of time combing and fixing her soft hair, and she does it almost every minute of every day.
+She admires her hair that much.

 On the other hand, the young girl's mother found this rather amusing as her daughter already knows how to make or keep herself beautiful at an early age so she chose to let her be.